 No one should be injured by a product that is advertised as safe to use.
 This is particularly true when that item has been recalled, and should never have been sold in the first place.

-If you have been injured by any product, including one that has been recalled, speak to a Chicago product liability lawyer at the Blumenshine Law Group (312)766-1000.
-Give us a call, text us at (312) 719-2010 or email at firstname.lastname@example.org to get your free consultation today.
+If you have been injured by any product, including one that has been recalled, call or text a Chicago product liability lawyer at the Blumenshine Law Group at (312)766-1000 or email at [email protected] to get your free consultation today.
 You may be entitled to compensation, and we can help you get it.